ukitgroup/mass-labeling/docs/install.md

 npm start
 ```

-## Post install
+## After installation

-After the installation, the system necessary to create the first administrator.
+After the installation, the system will require to create the first administrator.
 This step is obligatory.
 Read the [cli user guide](cli/user) on how to do it.

-English is a default language for the system but __Mass Labeling__ has multilanguage support.
-If someone wishes to
+English is the default language for the system but __Mass Labeling__ has multilanguage support.
+If you want to
-add one more language into web-interface then read the [multilanguage](multilanguage) on how to do it.
+add more languages into the web interface then read the [multilanguage guide](multilanguage) on how to do it.

 ## FAQ